 - Check back here regularly for updates and any new rules.
 Staying informed is the first step in immigration matters where laws can change from one day to the next.

 - Contact your immigration attorney.
-If you are already a client of one of our experienced H-1B attorneys, make sure to contact them to see if these changes affect you.
+If you are already a client of VisaNation, consult your H-1B attorney to see if these changes affect you.
 If you have not filed an H-1B petition and wondering how to handle these changes, schedule a consultation by filling out this contact form.